HDUIoTSCLab/PT500min_bearing_data/README.md

 H. Chen, J. Hong, C. Cheng, Y. Kong and X. Zheng, "Zero-Shot Compound Fault Diagnosis Method Using Semantic Construction and Embedding," in IEEE Transactions on Instrumentation and Measurement, doi: 10.1109/TIM.2024.3470961.

-If you have any questions or suggestions, please contact honghuan_chen@163.com.